 Native plants typically provide more food sources for birds than introduced species of plants.
 Native plants also offer more native insects for birds to feed on.
 Up to 96% of songbirds feed their babies insects, so it is important to grow native plants that will attract the insects that birds feed upon.

-Benefits of birds in the garden It is hard to imagine having a beautiful and productive garden without birds.
+It is hard to imagine having a beautiful and productive garden without birds.
 Birds eat and control insects that can harm many garden plants.
 Species such as bluebirds, cardinals, chickadees, nuthatches, orioles and sparrows are known to be voracious feeders of various insects harmful to many plants.
 Birds can also play an important role in pollinating certain plants.
-In addition to hummingbirds, orioles and sunbirds are known for their ability to pollinate plants.
+Hummingbirds and orioles are known for their ability to pollinate plants.

 Birds can also help with weed control in the garden by eating weed seeds before they sprout.
 Finches, sparrows and towhees are known for consuming large numbers of seeds from many different plants.
 I just wish that I could interest them in the thistles in my garden!

-A variety of plants needed Many different types and species of plants are needed to attract and support a variety of songbirds to the garden or yard.
+Many different types and species of plants are needed to attract and support a variety of songbirds to the garden or yard.
 Conifers provide cover, winter shelter and summer nesting sites.
 Some also provide buds, seeds and sap.
 Grasses provide cover for ground-nesting birds as well as seeds.
-Nectar-producing plants such as fuchsia, bee balm and coral bells attract birds such as hummingbirds and orioles.
+Nectar-producing plants such as bee balm and coral bells attract birds such as hummingbirds and orioles.

-Summer-fruiting plants such as serviceberry, honeysuckle, raspberry, cherry and grape attract robins, thrushes, waxwings, woodpeckers, orioles, cardinals and other birds.
-Fall-fruiting plants such as dogwoods, mountain ash, winterberry and cotoneasters provide food for migratory birds preparing to leave and nonmigratory birds preparing for winter.
-Nut and acorn trees such as oaks, hickories, buckeyes, chestnuts, butternuts and walnuts provide food and nesting habitat.
+Summer-fruiting plants such as honeysuckle, raspberry, cherry and grape attract robins, thrushes, waxwings, woodpeckers, orioles, cardinals and other birds.
+Fall-fruiting plants such as dogwoods, mountain ash, winterberry and beautyberry provide food for migratory birds preparing to leave and non migratory birds preparing for winter.
+Nut and acorn trees such as oaks, hickories, chestnuts, and walnuts provide food and nesting habitat.